 - Pregnancy is ≥ 34 0/7 weeks' gestation.

 Pregnancy is < 34 0/7 weeks' gestation with maternal or fetal instability.

 - Immediate delivery after stabilization (IV magnesium sulfate prophylaxis, antihypertensive drugs, corticosteroids ) if one of the following is present:

 - Delivery 24–48 hours after corticosteroid administration and initial stabilization if one of the following is present:

-- Procedure: vaginal delivery should be conducted if possible, but often cesarean delivery is needed for younger gestational age, immature cervix, or poor maternal or fetal condition.
+- Procedure: Vaginal delivery should be conducted if possible, but often cesarean delivery is needed for younger gestational age, immature cervix, or poor maternal or fetal condition.

-Expectant management: if pregnancy < 34 weeks and mother and fetus are stable
+Indicated if pregnancy < 34 weeks and mother and fetus are stable

-- Monitor in facilities with maternal and neonatal ICU
+- Monitor in facilities with maternal and neonatal ICU:

-- Magnesium sulfate for prophylaxis of eclampsia
+- Magnesium sulfate infusion for prophylaxis of eclampsia

-- Administer corticosteroids for fetal lung maturity
+- Corticosteroids for fetal lung maturity

 - Diuretics for pulmonary edema